Work out your qualifying income for Making Tax Digital for Income Tax

 Working out your qualifying income

-Your qualifying income is the total income that you get in a tax year from self-employment and property.
+Your qualifying income is the total income you get in a tax year from self-employment and property.

-We assess your gross income (also called your turnover) before you deduct expenses.
+HMRC will assess your gross income (also called your turnover) before you deduct expenses.

-Income from all relevant sources will count towards your qualifying income.
 For example, your gross income (income before you deduct expenses) could be:

 - £25,000 from rental income